Phishing Vs Vishing – The Key Differences Explained

 Any fraudulent call or voice message intended to deceive users into sharing their confidential and sensitive information falls under the vishing attack.
 Nowadays, attackers imitate people by using AI to replicate voices and deceive people into sending funds to them.

-How do malicious actors perform a vishing attack?
+How do Malicious Actors perform a Vishing Attack?

-Vishing (voice phishing) assaults are carried out by malicious actors utilizing phone calls to trick consumers into disclosing sensitive information.
-The attacker often mimics to be a trustworthy company or person, like a bank employee or customer care representative and asks the user to provide sensitive data, including login passwords, credit card information, or social security numbers.
+The attacker often mimics to be a trustworthy company or person, like a bank employee or customer care representative, and asks the user to provide sensitive data, including login passwords, credit card information, or social security numbers.

 The attacker may utilize social engineering approaches to acquire the user’s trust and create a sense of urgency or fear.
-The user will be convinced to respond quickly and provide the required information as a result.
-To make it appear as though the call is coming from a trustworthy source, the attacker may even play pre-recorded messages or utilize a fake caller ID.
+The user will be convinced to respond quickly and provide the required information.

 Vishing attacks may also be carried out through interactive voice response (IVR) systems or automated voice messages, which prompt the user to enter sensitive information using the keypad.

-How can a vishing attack be recognized?
+How can a Vishing Attack be recognized?

 Caller ID

-Urgent or threatening tone:
+Urgent or Threatening Tone:

 Vishing attackers frequently employ an urgent or threatening tone to get the user to respond swiftly and divulge crucial facts.
 Users must be on the lookout for such strategies and refrain from giving out private data over the phone.